bryceshirley/iris-gpubench/docs/collecting_results.md

 - **GPU Metrics Timeseries Plot png**: `metrics_plot.png`
 - **Results YAML**: `metrics.yml`

-If the --export-to-victoria tag is used, a Grafana dashboard will also be created.
-This dashboard can be used to visualize and analyze GPU metrics and performance data in a more interactive and detailed manner.
+NOT YET WORKING: If the --export-to-victoria tag is used, the timeseries data will be sent to a Grafana dashboard.
+This dashboard can be used to visualize and analyze GPU metrics and performance data in a more interactive and detailed way.

 ## Formatted Results